-Applicants must also designate one of the five social sciences in which they plan to specialize.
+Applicants must also designate one of the four social sciences in which they plan to specialize.

 These instructions are meant as a guide for your application process.
 Please read all instructions carefully before starting the application process.
 Applicants are responsible for ensuring the submission of a complete application.